 Where: Alex lets you know that YOU signed up for Groove, but he doesn’t link to his website.
 I’d like to see that.
-However, he drives visitors to his site through a strong call-to-action: try Groove for free for 30 days.
+However, he drives visitors to his site through a strong call-to-action: Try Groove for free for 30 days.

 Who: GrowHack tells you who they are better than most.
 There’s an eye-catching logo at the top left and bottom of the email, and the sender is a real human being.
-Tip: the image pulled because it’s the profile picture for GrowHack on Google+.
+Tip: The image pulled because it’s the profile picture for GrowHack on Google+.

-- The word “free” triggers spam filters
+The word “free” triggers spam filters

-- The words “help”, “percent off”, and “reminder” negatively affect open rates
+The words “help”, “percent off”, and “reminder” negatively affect open rates

 Who: We may know Neil Patel as the co founder of KISSmetrics and QuickSprout, but notice that his sender line feeds back to QuickSprout.
 This is a quick technique you can use to drive traffic to one of your many online properties if you have multiple.

 Neil also includes a strong call-to-action in the very first line of his email: Let me know what you think.
-This is effective strategy for engaging your audience.
+This is an effective strategy for engaging your audience.

-Where: Neil gives me numerous places to find his other work.
+Where: Neil gives numerous places to find his other work.
 Like Marie Forleo, he makes existing content continue to work for him, saving time and increasing page views on existing content.